Beginner Guitar Scales Made Easy

 Practice for 15-30 minutes every day.

-OK, now that that’s out of the way, here are the 5 most basic guitar scales you need to know.
+OK, now that that’s out of the way, here are 5 guitar scales for beginners you need to know.

 The major scale in music is extremely popular and widely used.
 It, along with the minor scale, is something you’ll come across when playing music over and over again.